awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 }
 ```

-### Sample Lambda 'hooks' Function<a name="reference-appspec-file-structure-hooks-section-structure-ecs-sample-function"></a>
+### Sample Lambda 'hooks' function<a name="reference-appspec-file-structure-hooks-section-structure-ecs-sample-function"></a>

 Use the `'hooks'` section to specify a Lambda function that CodeDeploy can call to validate a Lambda deployment\.
-You can use the same function or a different one for the `BeforeInstall`, `AfterInstall`, `AllowTestTraffic`, `BeforeAllowTraffic`, and `AllowTestTraffic` deployment lifecyle events\.
+You can use the same function or a different one for the `BeforeInstall`, `AfterInstall`, `AfterAllowTestTraffic`, `BeforeAllowTraffic`, and `AfterAllowTraffic` deployment lifecyle events\.
 Following completion of the validation tests, the Lambda `AfterAllowTraffic` function calls back CodeDeploy and delivers a result of `Succeeded` or `Failed`\.

 **Important**
 The deployment is considered to have failed if CodeDeploy is not notified by the Lambda validation function within one hour\.